-Pharmacy Network DURs are activated at the time of dispense, checking against other current medications on the patient's medication profile.
-DURs can be reviewed at anytime by a pharmacist, and other clinicians can view how a particular DUR was managed.
+Pharmacy Network DURs are activated at the time of dispense, checking against other current dispenses on the patient's medication profile.
+DURs can be reviewed at any time by a pharmacist, and other clinicians can view how a particular DUR was managed.

-Medications are not included in future DURs when:
+Prescriptions are not included in future DURs when: